Embark on a journey of self-discovery and celebrate your unique identity

 What is Autism?

-Autism is a neurodevelopmental condition characterized by differences in social interaction, communication, and behavior.
-It's a spectrum disorder, meaning it affects individuals differently.
+Autism is a neurodevelopmental condition characterized by social interaction, communication, and behavior differences.
+It's a spectrum disorder, meaning it affects individuals in different ways.
 While some adults with autism require significant support, others live independently, often excelling in certain areas.

 Key Features of Autism in Adults